 Amanda Chance, Client Relations Manager

 Amanda joined LEAP in August of 2015.
 She earned her Bachelor’s degree in Sustainability Studies from the University of Massachusetts and is deeply passionate about the relationship between energy efficiency, water conservation, and affordable housing in Charlottesville.
-After having worked with a variety of people from all socio-economic backgrounds at the University of Virginia Medical Center, she joined LEAP to work towards our mission of making energy efficiency more obtainable.
+After having worked with a variety of people from all socio-economic backgrounds at the University of Virginia Medical Center, she joined LEAP to work towards our mission of making energy efficiency more obtainable for all.